Stephanie Beatriz: Personal life

-Sexuality and marriage

 Beatriz first realized that she was bisexual around age 12 or 13.
 She experienced biphobia and bisexual erasure from family and friends.
-In June 2016, she publicly came out.
+In June 2016, she officially came out to the public.

-In October 2017, she announced her engagement to actor Brad Hoss.
+In October 2017, she announced her engagement to Brad Hoss.
 They got married on October 6, 2018.
 In June 2021, she announced her pregnancy, and her daughter was born in August 2021.